Sergius-Nyah/Sergius-Nyah/README.md

 - 👋 Hi, I’m @Sergius-Nyah
 - 👀 I’m a Technologist.
-- 🌱 I’m currently Dinosours.
+- 🌱 I’m currently learning Dinosours.
 - 💞️ I’m looking to collaborate on linuxfoundation
 - 📫 How to reach me: (via Twitter) @justusnyah